-- 45. Two of the existing telecommunications towers with a four-mile radius are too far away to meet T-Mobile's coverage objectives.
+- 43. Two of the existing telecommunications towers within a four-mile radius are too far away to meet T-Mobile's coverage objectives.
 These towers are located at 132 Whippoorwill Road, Old Lyme and 30 Short Hills Road, Old Lyme.
-(T-Mobile 3, response 3) - 46.
-The remaining four existing telecommunications towers within a four-mile radius already have T-Mobile co-located on those towers.
+(T-Mobile 3, response 3) - 44.
+The remaining four existing telecommunications towers within a four-mile radius already have T-Mobile co-located on them.
 These towers are 93 Roxbury Road, East Lyme; 62-1 Boggy Hill Road, Old Lyme; 38 Hatchetts Hill Road, Old Lyme; and 125 Mile Creek Road, Old Lyme.
-(T-Mobile 3, response 3) - 47.
+(T-Mobile 3, response 3) - 45.
 There are no large areas of commercial or industrial use in or around the target coverage area.
 The area is heavily comprised of residential homes.
 Thus, T-Mobile investigated one commercial property to see if it was suitable for a tower.
 The site is listed below: - a.
-Sicuranza Electric, 389 Shore Road: This parcel is only 0.60 acres has little to no natural screening for a tower.
-The existing building is approximately 15 feet high, which is too low to afford adequate coverage. - 48.
-Amtrak will not allow telecommunications co-locations on their catenary structures.
-(Tr.
-4, p.
-32) - 49.
+Sicuranza Electric, 389 Shore Road: This parcel is only 0.60 acres and has little to no natural screening for a tower.
+The existing building is approximately 15 feet high, which is too low to afford adequate coverage. - 46.
 During this proceeding, another alternative site at 14 Cross Lane, Old Lyme was explored.
-This is the site of a proposed SBA tower on Town property.
-This proposed tower would not provide adequate coverage to T-Mobile and the site is no longer available.
+This is the site of a proposed SBA Towers II, LLC tower on Town property.
+This proposed tower would not provide adequate coverage to T-Mobile, and the site is no longer available.
 (T-Mobile 2, response 17)

-- 50. An outdoor Distributed Antenna System (DAS) would not be a feasible alternative to a tower because of several reasons listed below: - a) A sufficient number of existing utility poles on which to string fiber-optic cable and install DAS nodes are not available in the coverage area; - b) The existing utility poles are generally low in height: - c) The existing uneven terrain and mature vegetation would prevent DAS nodes from providing reliable coverage throughout the target area; - d) Unused fiber-optic cables are not available to serve as the backbone of the DAS network in the area; and - e) There would be a need to enter into access easements, pole attachment agreements, etc. which would be compounded by the large amount (roughly 45) of DAS nodes required to cover the total area to be served by the three towers proposed in Docket Nos.
+- 47. An outdoor Distributed Antenna System (DAS) would not be a feasible alternative to a tower because of the following reasons: - a) The unavailability of a sufficient number of existing utility poles on which to string fiber-optic cable and install DAS nodes in the coverage area; - b) The existing utility poles are generally low in height; - c) The existing uneven terrain and mature vegetation would prevent DAS nodes from providing reliable coverage throughout the target area; - d) The unavailability of unused fiber-optic cables to serve as the backbone of the DAS network in the area; and - e) There would be a need to enter into access easements, enter into pole attachment agreements, etc. which would be compounded by the large amount (roughly 45) of DAS nodes required to cover the total area to be served by the three towers proposed in Docket Nos.
 391, 392, and 393.